 Combining the tenets of tzedakah with the techniques of venture capital is a natural fit for Laura and Gary.
 Both of their upbringings were steeped in tzedakah.
 Laura’s grandfather, Paul Heller, was president of the Jewish Welfare Fund in their hometown of Canton, Ohio.
 Gary’s parents, Leonard and the late Evelyn Lauder, along with his grandmother Estee, are the only recipients of the French Legion d’Honneur award, which recognizes great service to the world, who are a wife, husband, and mother.

 When Laura was just 25 years old and starting out in business as a software sales representative, she made her first gift of $5,000 to the UJA-Federation at a Cabinet Retreat in Israel.
 Adhering to the precepts of tzedakah, it was 10% of her net earnings and a stretch gift at the time.
 And, Israel has remained a key focus of her philanthropy.

 Laura and Gary take seriously the Torah’s commandment that it is the responsibility of each generation to give back to the community in pursuit of making the world a better place.
-They understand that it is their responsibility to teach and engage their two children, Josh and Eliana, in the tradition of giving and in the mitzvah of tzedakah.
-Laura and Gary look forward to continuing the legacy of their parents who are and were great leaders and philanthropists.
+They continue the legacy of their parents through their own philanthropy and understand that it is their responsibility to teach and engage their two children, Josh and Eliana, in the tradition of giving and the moral obligation of tzedakah.